mborhi/IPO-Underpricing/README.md

 - Industry Subgroup
 - Underpriced (Classifying Feature)

 These features were selected based on the features used in previous research, along with the data that was publically available to us.
-We may add to or remove from this list depending on if we can find additional data, but this is our tentative list.
 Please reference our research paper for a definition of each feature.

 # Models
 We implemented four machine-learning models that were identified by previous research done in the field.
 We utilized the `sklearn` library to implement the random forest, gradient boosting classifier, and support vector machine.
 We used the `pytorch` library to implement a neural network.
 All of our models can be found in the [models](/models) folder.